reportportal/kubernetes/reportportal/README.md

   hosts:
     - reportportal.k8.com
 ```
-4. After you edited and reviewed values.yaml with appropriate values you could create helm package and deploy it:
+4. Once values.yaml is adjusted, helm package can be created and deployed by executing:
 ```sh
 helm package ./reportportal/
 helm install ./reportportal-4.3.6.tgz
 ```
-When it up and running you can access application from your browser with NodePort or ingress address.
+Once deployed, you can validate application is up and running by opening your ingress address server or NodePort:
 ```example
 gateway     NodePort   10.233.48.187  <none>       80:31826/TCP,8080:31135/TCP  2s
 ```